piotr-grzegorzek/shadowlands-the-rescue-api/README.md

 # How to update the server

-Simply fetch the latest changes from the repo and run the server again. (it uses volume so the changes are automatically applied)
+Simply fetch the latest changes from the repo and run the server again. (it uses volume so changes are automatically applied)

 # WSL troubleshooting